Patient portrayal

 88 people took placebo

-In the first analysis, people who took CABOMETYX were able to LIVE LONGER without their cancer growing or spreading.
+On average, people who took CABOMETYX were able to

 In the later analysis